-- understand how to use the mathematical and scientific principles of computing to design and develop software and computing systems.
+- Understand how to use the principles of computing to design and develop software and computing systems.

-- work effectively in teams to develop computation solutions to complex problems.
+- Work effectively in teams to develop computational solutions to complex problems.

-- communicate your technical ideas effectively in writing and verbally.
+- Communicate technical ideas effectively in writing and verbally.

-- confidently pursue graduate studies or professional employment in the computer science field.
+- Confidently pursue graduate studies or professional employment in the field of computer science.

-Our Computer Science students are in high demand, and the majority find related employment upon graduation.
-The proven performance of CSU graduates has resulted in annual recruiting visits by a wide variety of companies, government agencies, and research laboratories.
-Internships are readily available that enhance skills and marketability.
+Our computer science students and graduates are in high demand.
+Their proven performance attracts annual recruiting visits by industry, government agencies, and research laboratories.
+Internships are readily available to enhance students' skills and marketability.